medcomdk/dk-medcom-carecommunication/input/pagecontent/examples.md

 [1st message](Bundle-add5e7e2-0c0f-4a4a-bfff-f6f984fa7e3c.html)

-The initial message sent from Hjerteafdelingen på Herlev og Gentofte hospital to Plejecenter Herlev.
+The initial message sent from Hjerteafdelingen på Herlev og Gentofte hospital to Arden Lægehus.

 The message includes one message segment and a new communication identifier.
 As it is a new message, the activity is in the Provenance instance 'new-message'.
 The sender and receiver organizations are both referenced from the MessageHeader.